reginabally/task-tracker/README.md

    - Send to AI to generate a structured self-feedback draft
    - The AI will organize your content into Summary, Growth, Achievements, and Future Goals sections
    - Use the "Download as Markdown" button to save the AI summary to your computer

+6. **Configuring Settings:**
+   - Access the Settings page via the navigation menu
+   - **General Settings:** Configure basic application settings (reporting start date for now)
+   - **Categories:** Manage task categories (add, edit, delete, and reorder)
+   - **Tags:** Organize and manage tags for task categorization
+   - **Automation:** Create and manage task automation rules

+7. **Task Automation Rules:**
+   - Set up patterns to automatically assign categories and tags when they appear in task descriptions or links
+   - Create multiple rules with different triggers (description or link field)
+   - Rules are applied in real-time as you type in the task form
+   - Streamlines categorization for recurring task types